School food competition 16.3.2016

 Warm lunch gives a rhythm to Finnish daily eating.
 Free lunch, from day care to school is a social innovation that has been fundamental in building the Finnish welfare society.
 Now the new school food recommendations recommend that schools should not only offer nutritious and healthy food for all, but also support children, teenagers and adults in practicing sustainable eating as part of their everyday lives.

-In POPRASUS we investigate how plant-based eating alters school dining.
-With this question our aim is to test the transformative potential of school dining for sustainable eating.
+In POPRASUS we investigate the transformative potential of school dining for sustainable eating.

 We work in close collaboration with our partners in school dining.